 Decide which customers to target

 - Identify the most promising market segments (see Research your market).

 - Prioritise customers that are most likely to give you major revenue streams in the future.
 In most businesses, 20% of customers account for 80% of revenue.

 - These are the ones most likely to prove popular, or those with the highest profit margins.

 Choose your distribution channels

-- If you are selling direct, options include personal selling, mail order or a website.
+- If you are selling direct, options include ecommerce, face-to-face selling or mail order.
 You can sell indirectly through wholesalers, retailers or agents.

 Establish your pricing